20 January 2022

 While the list of “must-know” terms is too long to cover in a single blog, here are some to incorporate into your vocabulary as you evaluate which IAM solution is best for your organization.

 The policies used to determine which users can access which resources (e.g., files, networks, applications, fields on a Web page).
-The main access management solutions used today are User Access Lists, Role-Based Access Control (RBAC), Access-Based Access Control (ABAC), and Policy-Based Access Control (PBAC).
+The main access management solutions used today are User Access Lists, Role-Based Access Control (RBAC), Attribute-Based Access Control (ABAC), and Policy-Based Access Control (PBAC).

 Access Governance involves not only setting policy but adding the visibility to see which resources each user has access to in order to ensure that access rights are actually effective.
 Additionally, as the Identity Management Institute explains, access governance is concerned with “managing risks and ensuring compliance in a consistent, efficient and effective manner”